NETWAYS/foreman-training/provisioning/05_discovery.md

 In the first step of the wizard select the network boot

-### Select "Linux" and "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian according to your preferences
+### Select "Linux" and "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian according to your preferences

-In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian.
+In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian.
 For later labs you will also have to choose an operating system, deploy at least one of every kind.

 ### Keep the minimum requirements for RAM, CPU and Disk